 The Dodd-Frank Act also amends the Exchange Act to require every institutional investment manager subject to section 13(f) of the Exchange Act (i.e., institutional investment managers exercising investment discretion over U.S. public company equity securities and certain other securities with an aggregate fair market value of at least \$100 million) to report at least annually with respect to how it cast its votes on say-on-pay, say-when-on-pay and golden parachute resolutions.
-We expect that the SEC will issue rules addressing where and how this disclosure should be made.
+The SEC has indicated that it plans to propose rules regarding this disclosure (presumably, where, when and how it should be made) during October - December 2010 and to adopt them during January - March 2011.